 I’m constantly updating this list.

-The head will come without valve seats and valve guides.
+The head comes loaded with valve seats and guides.
+Some of the things needed for completion are porting, valve job, cam lobe grinding and head assembly.
 The best thing to do if you are truly interested in a head is to start a dialog with whomever will be building the head and work outward from there.

-4) What will it flow?
+I4) What will it flow?
 I had the prototype Flow Tested This is with minimal porting done.
 Here are the flow test results on V2 after Rebello did some port work on it.
-Rebello figures that the ports can easily support 450 HP normally aspirated.
+Rebello figures that the ports can easily support 600 HP normally aspirated.

 6) What are you planning for intake and exhaust manifolds?
-I’m casting a single 2 barrel manifold and that will be used 3 times.
-The inner ports are formed with 3D printed sand so people will be able to specify what they want for an additional cost.
-Other designs will develop over time I’m sure.
-For my build Xnke from HybridZ is building me a custom header.
-I imagine others will want to use him but I’m not planning on stocking or selling exhaust.
+I’m casting a single DCOE manifold and that will be used 3 times.
+The inner ports are formed with 3D printed sand so there isn’t a part line to deal with.
+For now headers are custom for each build and has been handled by the builders.

 8) Why didn’t you use the Honda timing chain?
 The crank gear was too small to fit over the snout. single chain was my preferred route but there was just no way to make it happen.
 At least not with off the shelf components.